 So, if you' re thinking about starting your own business, give yourself the best chance of success and be sure not to fall for these surprising myths about entrepreneurs.

-- Many people start a business to be their own boss and have control over their schedules.
 Wouldn't that be nice: to have total freedom and flexibility about how you spend your time.
 I'm sure it would, but as an entrepreneur you're accountable to people connected to your business like stakeholders, clients and partners.
 Also, for the first few years at least, you'll spend more time working for your business than you would spend working for someone else.
+The perfect work life balance will, more than likely, have to wait.

 - Business connections and relationships?